Halad Alang sa Adlaw’ng Natawhan ni Rizal

 Adherence to the dress code elevated the visual narrative: Barong Tagalog, Filipiniana gowns in piña jusi, and Type‑A scout uniforms shimmered under incandescent park lights.
 Each outfit whispered of heritage—loom‑woven patterns from Bukidnon shoulders,

-The event was enriched by the cultural support of the Negros Oriental Alliance of Culture and Arts Advocates,Paulinian Arts Society Buglas Reading & Writers Club, St. Paul University Dumaguete, Rizal Youth Club, Silliman University Camera Club, and the Silliman University National Writers Workshop, whose meaningful contributions honored Rizal’s enduring legacy.
+The event was enriched by the cultural support of the Negros Oriental Alliance of Culture and Arts Advocates INC ,Paulinian Arts Society Buglas Reading & Writers Club, St. Paul University Dumaguete, Rizal Youth Club, Silliman University Camera Club, and the Silliman University National Writers Workshop, whose meaningful contributions honored Rizal’s enduring legacy.

 Why this celebration matters